 Let’s start our next tour!

 At the top of Passeig de Gracia there is the Fuster House.
 La Casa Fuster is a modernist building built by Domènech in 2004, which became a luxurious five star hotel.
-In the movie, Vicky meets Judy sitting on one of the red chairs in the Viennese Café (Café Vienés).
+In the same vein, in the movie, Vicky meets Judy sitting on one of the red chairs in the Viennese Café (Café Vienés).
 This café is known for its jazz sessions every Thursday, in which Woody Allen herself participated.

 Find your accommodation now!

-This movie portrays the life of the Parisian Erasmus student Xavier, who visits Barcelona for his year abroad, where he shares a flat with six other students in a chaotic melting pot of nationalities.
+This movie portrays the life of the Parisian Erasmus student Xavier, who visits Barcelona for his year abroad; where he shares a flat with six other students in a chaotic melting pot of nationalities.
 Xavier comes to Barcelona with the intention to learn Spanish, but Barcelona offers much more than that.
 Barcelona is a city rich in art and history that welcomes about 7 million tourists each year and is among the main destinations for international students.
 Xavier discovers a large city with many places to visit and many people to meet.
 An experience that changes his life.

 This film will help us further see buildings, monuments and squares of the latest Barcelona!
 With this tour, “the most current Barcelona” will offer a route through the 6 most vivid places of this city today.
 The tour starts in the busy Plaça Catalunya and ends at the beach of Barceloneta.
 Furthermore, they in addition recommend some places to have a drink enjoying the good atmosphere of the city.